TommasoBelluzzo/FastHashes/README.md

  - `FashHashes.Tests -help` displays the help section.
  - `FashHashes.Tests -tests [ALL | T1 ...
 Tn] -hashes [ALL | H1 ...
 Hn]` runs the specified tests on the specified hashes; all the command line parameters must be included because the code doesn't handle default implicit values.

-[EXAMPLE 1] Run validation and quality tests on all the available hashes and save the result on a text file:
+*[EXAMPLE 1]* Run validation and quality tests on all the available hashes and save the result on a text file:

     `FashHashes.Tests -tests V Q -hashes ALL >> Results.txt`

+*[EXAMPLE 2]* Run all the available tests on FastHash64 and MurmurHash64 (x64 variant) and display the result in the console output:

+    `FashHashes.Tests -tests ALL -hashes FastHash64 MurmurHash64_x64`